 VALIDATION OF STUDENTS' EXCUSES

-Neither our office nor Student Health provide written excuses for students; nor do we validate their reasons for absences or failure to meet course requirements.
+Neither the College/Monroe Hall nor Student Health provide written excuses for students; nor do we validate their reasons for absences or failure to meet course requirements.
 Only when a student is called out of town on an emergency or is incapacitated or otherwise unable to contact instructors, will the student's Association Dean notify Faculty.
 In other instances instructors, in responding to requests from students for accommodation in the completion of course requirements, may find it helpful to solicit from students a written statement, pledged on their Honor.